What Happens to Your Body When You Drink Tea Every Day

 Your risk of diabetes decreases

 Drinking black tea every day can lower your risk of type 2 diabetes by helping to control your blood sugar after meals.
-According to a study in the Asia Pacific Journal of Clinical Nutrition, black tea can lower your blood sugar and after eating foods containing sucrose.
+According to a study in the Asia Pacific Journal of Clinical Nutrition, black tea can lower your blood sugar after eating foods containing sucrose.

-Learn how to spot the signs of diabetes.
+Learn how to beat diabetes.